Santander All in One Credit Card

 Many of the local small businesses are still primarily cash-based, so you’ll need to carry dollars as well as a card.
 However, hotels, car hire companies, the majority of restaurants plus the ever-popular boat trip companies will all happily accept card payments.
 Visa and Mastercard credit cards are widely accepted and you might be able to use your American Express card in some places, too.

-Cash machines in Barbados
+ATMs in Barbados

-You’ll find ATMs linked to the Plus or Cirrus systems, so using your Visa or Mastercard card will be easy.
+You’ll find ATMs (cash machines) linked to the Plus or Cirrus systems, so using your Visa or Mastercard card will be easy.
 There are plenty of cash machines in Bridgetown, and in larger towns around the island.
 You’ll also find them at many petrol stations.

 Unlike those in the UK, almost all the local ATMs are in small enclosed rooms that you access one user at a time.
 Sunglasses or hats are not allowed in these rooms.